Techniques 22 min read

 )

-The rule that keeps scrapers alive is simple: locate with a parser, refine with regex.
-Use XPath or CSS selectors to pull the right node out of the DOM, then apply a regex to the text of that node to extract or clean the value:
+The rule that keeps scrapers alive: locate with a parser, refine with regex.
+Use XPath or CSS to pull the right node out of the DOM, then apply a regex to the text of that node.

 python